Mil3s2000/odin-recipes/README.md

 # odin-recipes
-Building a basic recipes website
+Building a basic recipes website.
-By the end of the completion, I would have successfully build my first website
+By the end of the completion, I would have successfully build my first website.